envoyproxy/toolshed/DEVELOPER.md

 ## Testing code in an Envoy environment with `bazel`

-Ordinarily Envoy uses the pytooling code from its published pypi packages.
+Ordinarily Envoy uses the toolshed code from its published pypi packages.

-When working on code in pytooling it is often helpful to test and introspect changes from an Envoy environment without publishing to pypi.
+When working on code in toolshed it is often helpful to test and introspect changes from an Envoy environment without publishing to pypi.

-### Setting up the Envoy <> pytooling environment
+### Setting up the Envoy <> toolshed environment

 There are a couple of changes that need to be made in the Envoy environment.